aws-samples/bedrock-claude-chat/README.md

 ### Bot Personalization

-Add your own instruction and give external knowledge as URL or files (i.e. [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/)).
+Add your own instruction and give external knowledge as URL or files (a.k.a [RAG](./docs/RAG.md)).
 The bot can be shared among application users.

 TODO
 ![](./docs/imgs/bot1.png)